BoxCatGarden/proc_macro_api/proc_macro_api/README.md

   it is applied to all the paths in that group.
 That is, global attributes inside curly braces will _be appended after_ the global attributes from the outside.
 * **Local**.
+For each path in a path group, inside the curly braces of that group,
+    * if some local attributes are applied to the path, the local attributes applied to the group won't be applied to the path;
-When a local attribute is applied to a path group, it is applied to all the paths that are in the group and don't have any local attributes applied to them inside the curly braces of that group.
-That is, local attributes inside curly braces will _override_ all the local attributes from the outside.
+    * if no local attribute is applied to the path, the local attributes applied to the group will be applied to the path.
+    * That is, local attributes inside curly braces will _override_ the local attributes from the outside.

 After being parsed, all the input global attributes will always be placed _before_ all the input local attributes.